jtsxtn/lambda-dl/README.md

 ```

 Note that raco is Racket's package manager and will automatically be installed when you install racket.
-You can then download this repository and create the executable by running the following command wherever you cloned this repo:
+You can then download this repository and create the executable by running the following command in whatever directory you cloned this repo:

 ```